Bezerragrasi/Bezerragrasi/README.md

 -->

-### Hi there, I am Bsc Grasiele Romanzini Bezerra 👋
+### Hi there, I am Bsc Grasiele Romanzini-Bezerra 👋

 [![LinkedIn][linkedin-shield]][linkedin-url]

 ## I'm a Scientist in Training

-- 🔭 I’m currently cursing a full time Master degree in Astrophysic at [Brazilian Center for Research in Physics (CBPF)][CBPF-url], Brazil.
+- 🔭 I’m currently working as a Research Assistant in the School of Earth and Environment at the University of Leeds.
 - 🌱 I’m learning French
 - 👯 I’m looking to collaborate with other Researches
-- 🤔 I’m looking for help with Numerical Integration
 - 📖 I'm currently reading (again) *The Hobbit*
-- 💬 Ask me about Astrophysics/Astronomy
+- 💬 Ask me about Astrophysics/Astronomy and Climate Cience
 - ⚡ Fun fact: I love reading, cooking and traveling
 <!-- - 📫 How to reach me: ... -->